+xds_rootdir

+Syntax xds_rootdir=path

-Syntax xds_rootdir=path For use with The C-SPY TI XDS driver Description Use this option to specify the path to the directory where the TI XDS driver package is installed.
-X To set this option, use Project>Options>Debugger>Extra Options.
+For use with The C-SPY TI XDS driver

+Description Use this option to specify the path to the directory where the TI XDS driver package is installed.
+If you installed the package in an alternative location, you can use the global argument variable XDS_EMUPACK_DIR to set a new default value.

+X To set this option, use Project&gt;Options&gt;Debugger&gt;TI XDS&gt;Setup&gt;TI emulation package installation path.